Arowoogun/GAN-Synthetic-Data/README.md

 ```

 ##  Application
-Synthetic geotechnical data generation was used to augment geotechnical data training in Arowoogun et al., 2025
+Synthetic geotechnical data created using this code were used to augment geotechnical data training and subsequent machine learning prediction of Su in Arowoogun et al., 2025